PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 Fundraising involves dozens or hundreds of meetings.
 Seriously.

-You will find yourself brought to your administrative knees if you do not run an organized process!
+You will find yourself brought to your administrative knees if you do not run an organized process.

 ### Get meetings